 Projects across program categories will be planned within each phase based on available funding, the complexity of the project, and project coordination requirements, ensuring reduction of conflicts and public impacts.

 View a complete list of projects on the Interactive Story Map.

 |Interactive Story Map||Parks Projects (PDFs)|

 |Project Categories||Connections Projects (PDFs)|

 |Prop.
 407 Documents|

-Learn more about the proposed Parks and Connections projects using the Interactive Story Map.
-The Story Map is a great online tool that will work with your computer or mobile device allowing you to obtain detailed information about the types of projects, read definitions and see illustrations of elements like Greenways and Walkability Projects, and identify the specific locations of the proposed capital bond projects.
+Learn more about the approved Parks and Connections projects using the Interactive Story Map.
+The Story Map is a great online tool that will work with your computer or mobile device allowing you to obtain detailed information about the types of projects, read definitions and see illustrations of elements like Greenways and Walkability Projects, and identify the specific locations of the approved capital bond projects.